bytedance/flutter_ume/README_en.md

 Scan QR code or click link to download apk.
 Try it now! https://github.com/bytedance/flutter_ume/releases/download/v0.1.0.4/app-debug.apk

-There are 10 plugin kits built in the current open source version of UME.
+There are 11 plugin kits built in the latest open source version of UME.
 Developer could create custom plugin kits, and integrate them into UME.
 Visit [Develop plugin kits for UME](#develop-plugin-kits-for-ume) for more details.